FAQ About Recent Events at Kickstarter

 Kickstarter’s leadership has taken steps this year to improve communication, transparency, and trust in the organization.
 Some of these initiatives were in the works before the organizers announced their effort.
 Here’s some of what we’ve done:

 - A commitment to a more transparent salary framework.
 We've shared an explanation of our salary bands for engineers with that team, and by the end of the year we'll roll out an updated salary band framework to the full company.
+[Update: We’ve postponed the introduction of this framework due to legal restrictions ahead of a potential election.]

 - Mandatory training for all staff in unconscious bias, anti-harassment and anti-discrimination, along with training on how to keep bias out of the hiring process.